 1. Adventure Zone Penang

-2 hours is enough to have a fantastic time at the 10,000 sq ft indoor air-conditioned complex!
+2 hours is enough to have a fantastic time at this 10,000 sq ft indoor air-conditioned complex!

 The wide variety of play equipment and custom-made UK slides will delight kids (and adults)!